Compositeness of near-threshold $s$-wave resonances: Interpretation scheme for complex compositeness

 in the complex $E$ plane.
-Here we use the relation~\eqref{eq:X-ERE-theta} between the eigenenergy $E$ and the compositeness $X$ in the ERE.
-In this case, $X$ is determined by the argument of the eigenenergy and the boundary~\eqref{eq:interpretable} is straightforwardly implemented.
+Using the relation in Eq.~\eqref{eq:X-ERE-theta} between the argument of the eigenenergy $E$ and the compositeness $X$ in the ERE, the boundary~\eqref{eq:interpretable} is straightforwardly implemented as a condition for $\alpha$.
 Because $\mathcal{X}$ and $\mathcal{Z}$ depend on $\alpha$ as in Eqs.~\eqref{eq:calX} and \eqref{eq:calZ}, the boundary between the non-interpretable and interpretable regions, determined by the values of $\mathcal{X}$ and $\mathcal{Z}$, also depends on $\alpha$.
-From these considerations, we define $\alpha_{0}$ as the value of $\alpha$ with which Eq.~\eqref{eq:interpretable} gives the boundary. $\alpha_{0}$ is then determined by the condition $\mathcal{X}=0$ at $\theta_{E}$ as
+From these observations, we define $\alpha_{0}$ as the value of $\alpha$ with which Eq.~\eqref{eq:interpretable} gives the boundary. $\alpha_{0}$ is then determined by the condition $\mathcal{X}=0$ at $\theta_{E}$ as (see Appendix~\ref{sec:alpha-calc})

 In the following, we set $\alpha=\alpha_{0}$.